7 Best QuickBooks Alternatives For Personal Finances

 7. Netsuite

 NetSuite can be used for personal finances and is predominantly known for its enterprise resource planning (ERP) solutions.
-It is a comprehensive software suite catering to businesses of all sizes.
+It is a comprehensive software suite suitable for businesses of all sizes.
 While its primary strength is optimizing business operations, some users venture into its financial management capacities for personal use.

 Features of Netsuite